coderifous/jquery-localize/README.md

 });
 ```

-Remember to keep a json friendly structure for every object you send as an argument to 'localize', such as in the previous examples.
+Remember to keep a json friendly structure for every object you send as an argument to `localize`, such as in the previous examples.

 # Contributing